edoardottt/omegle-geolocalization/README.md

 **❗ Use a VPN when accessing Omegle ❗**

-##### When you chat with a random stranger on Omegle you can access its IP address, and you can geo localize people using it.
+##### When you chat with random strangers on Omegle you can access their IP addresses, and you can geolocalize people.

 Code by [Matt Upham](https://mattupham.com/)